fenago/learn-java-12-programming/lab_guide/Lab_4.md

 Exception Handling
 ==================

 We have introduced exceptions briefly in *Getting Started with Java*.
-In this chapter, we will treat this topic more systematically.
+In this lab, we will treat this topic more systematically.
 There are two kinds of exceptions in Java: checked and unchecked exceptions.
 Both of them will be demonstrated and the difference between the two will be explained.
 The reader will also learn about the syntax of the Java constructs related to exceptions handling and the best practices to address (handle) the exceptions.
-The chapter will end with the related topic of an assertion statement that can be used to debug the code in production.
+The lab will end with the related topic of an assertion statement that can be used to debug the code in production.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   Java exceptions framework
 -   Checked and unchecked (runtime) exceptions